Skip to main content

 Understanding our budget

-These services are broadly split into 2 types:
+The services delivered by the Council are broadly split into two types:

 1. Those that we are required to provide by law (statutory services)